 - Guidance for Industry - Influenza: Developing Drugs for Treatment and/or Prophylaxis (PDF - 417KB)

-- When shortage reports occur, check the FDA Drug Shortages web page for updated information.
+- When drug shortages occur, check the FDA Drug Shortages web page for updated information

 Food and Drug Administration